felippeximenes/travelwebsite/README.md

 # README - Landing Page

 ## Description
 This project is a **responsive landing page** with a modern design, using **HTML, CSS, and JavaScript**.
-The page includes smooth animations, intuitive navigation, and adapts to different screen sizes.
+The page includes smooth animations, intuitive navigation, and adapts to different screen sizes!

 https://github.com/user-attachments/assets/d447c8b5-ec60-41af-9a41-805dcd4b7fee